-The data provided gives an overview of the costs, revenue and royalty paid for each oil sands project in Alberta for 2017.
+The data provided gives an overview of the costs, revenues and royalties paid for each oil sands project in Alberta for 2018.

-The information published here is royalty project data, and this information is only relevant to and arises from royalty calculations only, and is solely intended for the purposes of calculating royalties under the Oil Sands Regulation, 2009.
-Please note that the information published here may differ substantially from other financial information, including but not limited to financial or accounting data reported for income tax purposes, financial statements or other reporting to stakeholders, whether at an oil sands project level or corporate level.
-The oil sands royalty project data published here is derived in accordance with the Oil Sands Royalty Regulation, 2009 and the Oil Sands Allowed Costs (Ministerial) Regulation.
-It is not comparable with other financial data and is not intended to be used for comparison purposes with any other financial data.
+The information published here is royalty project data, and is only relevant to and arises from royalty calculations.
+The information is solely intended for the purpose of calculating royalties under the Oil Sands Royalty Regulation, 2009.
+Please note that this information may differ substantially from other financial information, including but not limited to, financial or accounting data reported for income tax purposes, financial statements or other reporting to stakeholders, whether at an oil sands project level or corporate level.
+The oil sands royalty project data is derived in accordance with the Oil Sands Royalty Regulation, 2009, the Bitumen Valuation Methodology (Ministerial) Regulation and the Oil Sands Allowed Costs (Ministerial) Regulation.
+The information is not comparable with other financial data and is not intended to be used for comparison purposes with any other financial data.

 Oil sands projects data sets